-Interview with Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin
+Interview with former Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin

 Date: Friday, July 7, 2017

-In 2016, the Government of Sweden donated a core contribution of USD 12 million to UN Women.
-In addition, the Government, through the Swedish International Development Agency (Sida), contributed USD 30 million in multi-bi support – bringing its overall 2016 contribution to approximately USD 42 million and making Sweden UN Women’s largest donor.
-In an interview, Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin explains why her Government believes UN Women’s work is such an important priority for its multilateral aid.
+In 2018, the Government of Sweden contributed regular resources of USD 19.9 million to UN Women.
+In addition, the Government, through the Swedish International Development Agency (Sida), contributed USD 35 million in other resources support—bringing its overall 2018 contribution to approximately USD 55 million and making Sweden UN Women’s largest funding partner.
+In an interview, former Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin explains why her Government believes UN Women’s work is such an important priority for its multilateral aid.

 Why is gender equality important to your Government?